The new norm in our society is real-time digital collaboration. Our virtual workspaces are occurring anywhere we can find a signal.

 - Use Social Media

 If you and your coworkers are comfortable, why not link with them on social media?
 It might be a good idea to email them first and let them know you’ll be “friending,” but there’s no pressure.
 If they want to opt out, just don’t respond.

 - Make Time to Travel to the Office

 A periodic trip to the office will also go a long way toward allowing you to get to know the in-office team.
-Make certain, if you can go, that you do dinner or just make time during your visit to get to know the team.
+Make certain, if you can go, that you do dinner or just make time during your visit to get to know the team

-Need Help with Remote Workers?
+Need Help with Remote Positions?

 Artisan Talent knows all about the remote worker – we’ve been placing telecommuters in full-time and contract gigs for years.
 Whether they’re in-office or remote, don’t hesitate to contact us when you’re ready to bring on creative talent.